-Music is a way of life for the Butler-Hellewell family
+Music is a way of life for this ChIMES family!

 Written by Kate Battenfeld

-In the Butler-Hellewell home, the joy of music fills the air.
+In the home of one of SDYS’ ChIMES families, the joy of music fills the air.
 Parents Michelle and Elizabeth both grew up playing instruments and have always envisioned passing that love of music onto their children.
 This is what drew them to SDYS’ ChIMES program in the first place, and now, three years later, they continue to enjoy the benefits of an early childhood music program that provides the whole family with an enriching musical environment.

 Michelle and Elizabeth first enrolled their three-and–a-half-year-old daughter Maddie in a ChIMES class when she was just ten months old.
 Initially, they were looking to introduce her to a fun, interactive musical activity as well as support a local nonprofit arts organization.
 However, they soon discovered that ChIMES was also building and nurturing their daughter’s understanding of musical concepts, expanding her knowledge of instruments, and providing their whole family with a delightful musical activity they could share together.